-The Dental Hygienist is also able to advise and offer the service of teeth whitening.
+The Oral Health Therapist is also able to advise and offer the service of teeth whitening.
 For the range of services available look at our to our Services page.

 Oral Health Therapist perform four main functions:

 1. Teaching patients oral hygiene techniques on an individual basis, with the help of an intra oral camera, X-xrays and demonstrations.

 2. Evaluation and assessment of your periodontal (gum) tissue.
 In the treatment of both adults and children the Hygienist, together with the Dentist, will examine the mouth and develop an individual course of treatment.

 3. Scaling and polishing of teeth.
 The Hygienist cleans teeth by removing plaque, calculus (tartar) and staining.

 4. Application of decay prevention agents.

 With individually taught home care techniques and regular maintenance your Dental Hygienist can assist you to maintain your teeth for the rest of your life.